aaronsaray/aaronsaray.com/_posts/2020-09-21-dev-manager-3-3-types-of-devs.md

 - business
 - management
 ---
 > This is part of a series of articles from the retired The Dev Manager website.
 It was called **The Dev Manager Crash Course**.
+Looking for entry two?
+[Click here]({% post_url 2020-09-15-dev-manager-2-3-tough-convos %})

 A colleague once said to me that I’m very lucky I haven’t had to fire as many people as he had.
 I definitely agree with the fact that my management tenure has not involved many terminations, but I don’t consider myself lucky.
 I put in work, just like you’re doing, to understand how to manage different types of developers.